 Mansfield is a medium-sized town located in the state of Massachusetts.
 With a population of 23,816 people and four constituent neighborhoods, Mansfield is the 86th largest community in Massachusetts.

 Housing costs in Mansfield are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

 Also of interest is that Mansfield has more people living here who work in computers and math than 95% of the places in the US.

 A relatively large number of people in Mansfield telecommute to their jobs.
 Overall, about 12.96% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Mansfield is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Mansfield’s overall crime rate is lower than average for the country.

 The most common language spoken in Mansfield is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include French and Langs. of India.